Social Icons

 In today's fast-paced digital world, having the right tools (paid or free) can make all the difference.
 However, it does not always have to come with hefty price tag, especially for those of us who lack access to premium features or the resources to afford them.
-While paid software often promises premium features and sleek interfaces, free (open source) tools offer comparable functionality, thereby enabling users like researchers and students alike to work seamlessly.

 A Common Misconception?

-For example, a friend of mine recently asked me about SPSS, a paid data analysis tool that is popularly used in research.
+There is a growing misconception among our budding researchers that only paid tools are valid or reliable.
+A friend of mine recently asked me about SPSS, a paid data analysis tool that is popularly used in research.
 I explained to him that the version I have could no longer be used because its license had expired.
-I told him further that, these days, I rather prefer using Microsoft Excel or R, which are free tools that can perform the same tasks in different, yet effective ways.
+I told him further that, these days, I rather prefer using Microsoft Excel or R, which are free tools that can perform the same tasks.

 However, he insisted that everyone at the research workshop he recently attended was excited to use SPSS, which their facilitator touted as having superior analytical abilities.
-While I agreed with the advancement of the software, I pointed out that there are some free tools that can perform the same tasks.
-I also emphasised that paid tools are not necessary, especially when they are hard to access due to our location and payment system (paid in foreign currency for subscription).
+While I agreed with the advancement of the software, I pointed out that there are some free tools that can also perform the same tasks.
+I also emphasised that paid tools are not necessary, especially when they are hard to access due to our remote location and payment system (paid in foreign currency for subscription).

 Despite this, he remained adamant, reinforcing the misleading belief that paid tools are inherently superior and reliable.
 The misconception was further visible when he said that we need to mention the version of tools or software used for data analysis in our manuscript.
 This trend is becoming increasingly common in our growing research community, where many believe that it is crucial to specify the name or version of software in their work.
 I have recently encountered this with several manuscripts of college students referred to me by their Supervisors.